Locations:

 What treatments are used for unstable angina?

 Although medications sometimes have side effects, your provider prescribes medicine for you because its benefits are greater than its risks.
-Stopping your medications without discussing with your provider may cause a heart attack.
-Your other medical problems and your age will affect your surgical risks.
+Always talk to your provider first if you have concerns about continuing a medication.
+Stopping your medications without asking your provider may cause a heart attack.

 Prevention

-How can I reduce my risk of unstable angina?
+How can I lower my risk of unstable angina?

-You have the power to change some of the things that cause heart disease and unstable angina, such as:
+You have the power to change some of the things that cause heart disease and unstable angina, like:

 Outlook / Prognosis